edu-aguilar/sqa-test/README.md

     - Validate that the received properties have the right type.
     - Test your component functionalities.
 - Run the task `npm run validate-branch`.
 This will make sure your branch is valid for deployments.
+- Make sure our app diagram (_draw.io_) is up to date with the current state of the code.
 - Finally, create your Pull Request with a short description to let reviewers briefly know what you did.